Agile coaches teach teams to develop a business value that is delivered at the end of the sprint.

 We suggest applying a different approach.
 We would like to have a possibility to calculate priority according to business value but considering risk and effort as well.
 This way we can have the priority more precise, not just guess.

 Product owners often see the only positive business value.
 It is a value a company will gain if the story is delivered.
-But there is the negative value that drags your revenue down.
-An example of such negative value is nonlogical login during pages transitions.
+But there is a negative value that drags your revenue down.
+An example of such a negative value is nonlogical login during pages transitions.

 The meaning of the business value depends on the company and the product.
 It is related to the product’s market and customers.
 The business value is always from the perspective of the company delivering the product.

 Typical categories of the business value used in Agile product ownership:

 - New income type indicates that user story will help onboard new segments.

 - Incremental income type indicates a potential to increase the number of sold licenses in an existing customers segment.